georgringer/gdpr/Readme.md

 - Find and randomize or remove privacy related data
 - CLI to randomize records after given time
-- Logging of any privay related tasks
+- Logging of any privacy related tasks
 - Overview and status of forms provided by form extensions
 - Improved privacy for included YouTube & Vimeo videos.